IdleScV/give-campus-card-tech-challenge/README.md

 # Project: Build a campaign card front and back using HTML, CSS, and JavaScript.

+## To Run
+run `index.html` on a local webserver, I used vscode's live server extension.
+If ran without a local server there will be a cors error

 ## Prompt
 ### CSS
 Please implement the [attached design](./../campaign_card.png) using HTML and CSS.
 You may use any css preprocessor such as less, sass, postcss, etc, but do not use a frontend css framework such as bootstrap.
 This portion of the homework is to assess your experience with writing css.